-Maurice has guided students that created the initial Wicket Dojo integration (Wicket 1.1 timeframe, before Wicket Ajax).
+Maurice has guided students who created the initial Wicket Dojo integration (Wicket 1.1 timeframe, before Wicket Ajax).
 He put a lot of effort into creating two security frameworks for Wicket, with the latest and greatest open sourced: the Wicket Security framework (aka Swarm/Wasp).
 He had many good ideas on the future of Wicket and integrating his projects into our core distribution.

 Maurice, we miss you.
 All our thoughts and good wishes are with you and your loved ones.
 May your soul find peace.